jBarichivich/jbarichivich.github.io/page_acos.md

 <img src="images/ACOS_site_map_v3.png?raw=true"/>

-> Environmental variables recorded at the site and location of plots and footrpint of the eddy tower.
+> Environmental variables recorded at the site and location of plots and footprint of the eddy tower.